Schedule time to take day trips from Nice.

 - Cimetiere du Vieux Chateau: The old castle is no longer.
 But the 19th-20th-century cemetery is an interesting site and very peaceful.

-You will be rewarded by amazing views of Old Menton and the Mediterranean Sea.
-Find your way from the old town through the cobblestone sloped streets.
+You will be rewarded with amazing views of Old Menton and the Mediterranean Sea.
+Find your way from the old town through the cobblestone-sloped streets.
 It’s quite the climb, but go slow and go all the way up!

-So when you’re ready to take off, visit some of the beautiful ideas above and just explore.
+So when you’re ready to take off and plan some daytrips from Nice, be sure to visit some of the beautiful ideas above and just go and explore.
 During your day trips open your eyes wide.
 Make sure to take your time.

 Get the feel of the place.
 Enjoy a good lunch.
 Watch a sunset.